Information for Staff

 Q: How will HMC support people working from home with kids?

 A: The College can provide support in different ways, depending on the situation.
-If you can work remotely, college will continue to support that.
-If you can’t work remotely and are required to come to campus, we encourage you to work with your supervisor and Human Resources to identify if flexible work schedules might be a possibility.
+For staff members, if you can work remotely, the college will continue to support that.
+If you can’t work remotely and are required to come to campus, we encourage you to work with your supervisor and human resources to identify if flexible work schedules might be a possibility.
 In addition, the College offers a backup care program with Bright Horizons, which provides the employee with 80 hours of care per academic year.
-We encourage you to reach out to Human Resources for assistance in accessing these benefits.
-If these options have been exhausted or are not possible, we ask that you work with your supervisor and Human Resources to look at any other option that might be feasible.
-This might include the employee taking an unpaid leave of absence for a period of time.
-Since everyone’s situation is unique, we encourage you to contact HR for assistance.
+We encourage you to reach out to human resources for assistance in accessing these benefits.
+If these options have been exhausted or are not possible, we ask that you work with your supervisor or department chair and human resources to look at any other option that might be feasible.

-A: This would be a decision made by the board of trustees based on the recommendation of the board’s compensation committee in consultation with Maria and Cabinet.
-Maria is in favor of advocating for a “progressive cut” approach.
+A: This would be a decision made by the board of trustees based on the recommendation of the board’s compensation committee in consultation with President Klawe and Cabinet.
+President Klawe is in favor of advocating for a “progressive cut” approach.

 Q: What is the extent to which the College would be willing to dip into its endowment or go to trustees to ask them to help out vs. cutting retirement, salaries or other benefits?